kizdolf/ourPlace/README.md

 * CSS.
 I am not good in css.
 I do not like css.
 The existing one is... working at least.
 * Streaming managment.
 As the moment a user start to listen a song, I would like to store in the user device the whole playlist (at least the x nexts songs) to allow the user to listen music when network is down.
 And to retrieve this data even after a reload of the page.
 * Documents:  store stuff you want to download later somewhere else.
 Store stuff you want to share.
 Do not store personnal stuff.
 Not if you share this cloud with others people.
+* Live stats of listening trends (when do you listen the more music, and what)